Interrupting Infinity Exclusive Commentary. © 2012 by David St.-Lascaux

 It must’ve been a huge relief to the corporate and political powers at the time that the culturati were debating whether product packaging was art as opposed to the ramifications of an entertainment-dominated culture.
 Warhol’s promotion of egocentricity and diversion was – and is – the capitalist leaders’ fondest dream.

-The show also presents a third revelation: That the art establishment avoided – and avoids – the hard questions.
+The show also presents a bonus revelation: That the art establishment avoided – and avoids – the hard questions.
 Warhol’s contemporary critics didn’t choose to focus on consumerism, but rather on perceived æsthetic heresy, utterly failing to concern themselves with the real social issues putatively raised.
 It must’ve been a huge relief to the corporate and political powers at the time that the culturati were debating whether product packaging was art as opposed to the cost of empire, burgeoning industrial pollution, the merits and ramifications of a consumer-driven economy and an entertainment-dominated culture, whether Blacks were “men,” women more than chattel, or gays due other than chemical neutering or imprisonment.
 Thus, Regarding Warhol is most telling in its omissions, failing to ask the obvious, hard questions, including:

 Why didn’t Warhol produce a series on the Vietnam War, which had all the ingredients he extolled, and which dominated the media he cherished during the entire pre-Ronald Reagan phase of his career?